 As a result of (i) Lazard Group's delivery of shares of Class A common stock for the settlement of vested RSUs and deferred stock unit grants ("DSUs") during the four year period ended December 31, 2010, (ii) the incentive plan share award of shares of restricted Class A common stock granted during the year ended December 31, 2010, and (iii) the issuance of shares of restricted Class A common stock in exchange for RSUs during the year ended December 31, 2010, there were 6,847,508 and 5,850,775 shares of Class A common stock held by Lazard Group at December 31, 2010 and 2009, respectively.
-Such Class A common shares are reported, at cost, as "Class A common stock held by a subsidiary" on the consolidated statements of financial condition.
+Such Class A common shares are reported, at cost, as a reduction of members' equity within the consolidated statements of financial condition.